Google is set to get an injection of hardware talent, after agreeing to pay HTC $1.1bn for a team of smartphone engineers.

 “This agreement also supports HTC’s continued branded smartphone strategy, enabling a more streamlined product portfolio, greater operational efficiency and financial flexibility.
 HTC will continue to have best-in-class engineering talent, which is currently working on the next flagship phone, following the successful launch of the HTC U11 earlier this year,” the Taiwanese tech company said.

-And it will uses the hefty handful of dollars to also focus on building out its work in other areas, notably in virtual reality with the VIVE brand: “HTC will also continue to build the virtual reality ecosystem to grow its VIVE business, while investing in other next-generation technologies, including the Internet of Things, augmented reality and artificial intelligence.”
+And it will use the hefty handful of dollars to also focus on building out its work in other areas, notably in virtual reality with the VIVE brand: “HTC will also continue to build the virtual reality ecosystem to grow its VIVE business, while investing in other next-generation technologies, including the Internet of Things, augmented reality and artificial intelligence.”

-With more hardware engineers in-house, Google is likely to gain even more control over how it builds future Pixel smartphones and tablets, potentially setting a more rigorous standard to how Android smartphones should be designed and thus reduce some of the fragmentation found with all different Android-toting handsets.
+With more hardware engineers in-house, Google is likely to gain even more control over how it builds future Pixel smartphones and tablets, potentially setting a more rigorous standard to how Android smartphones should be designed and thus reduce some of the fragmentation found with all the different Android-toting handsets.

 There’s also potential for Google to delve deeper into other hardware, with Rick Osterloh, Google’s senior vice president of hardware, suggesting HTC’s engineers will help further innovation and “fuel future product development in consumer hardware”.